RetroReversing/retroReversing/categories/consoles/PC.md

 ### Protected Mode
 Protected mode is another processor mode in the x86 architecture that allows the CPU to access more than 1MB of memory, up to 4GB.
 Protected mode uses a different memory addressing scheme, called linear addressing, where memory is addressed using 32-bit addresses.
 Protected mode also provides hardware-based memory protection and multitasking capabilities, which make it suitable for modern operating systems like Windows and Linux.
 Protected mode is used by modern operating systems, and it requires a transition from real mode to enter this mode of operation.

+### DOS Extenders
+DOS extenders work by extending the 16-bit real mode of the x86 architecture to allow 32-bit applications to run on the platform.
+In real mode, applications can only access up to 1MB of memory.
+DOS extenders enable applications to access more memory by running in protected mode, which allows them to use up to 4GB of memory.

+DOS extenders operate by adding an additional layer between the application and the operating system.
+This layer intercepts certain system calls made by the application and provides additional functionality.
+The extender provides a set of APIs that allow the application to access memory beyond the 1MB limit and other system services that are not available in real mode.

+The DOS extender typically consists of a small loader program and a runtime library that is linked with the application.
+When the application is launched, the loader program loads the extender and initializes it.
+The extender then sets up a protected mode environment and transfers control back to the application, which can now use 32-bit instructions and access more memory.

+The use of DOS extenders allows applications to take full advantage of the capabilities of the x86 architecture, and it played a crucial role in the development of early PC games.
+DOS extenders were particularly important for games that required a lot of memory and high-performance graphics, as they allowed developers to create games that pushed the limits of the platform.

 ---
 ## DOS Game Modding